All Humans Are Welcome Here!

 Abram (abramwashere.com) descends White Mountain a little more carefully with a borrowed bike and helmet.
 I invited him the day before and he pulled gear together despite being couch-surfing in a new town; I was able to borrow a 4×4 truck – pretty incredible luck of ours.
 You can see the summit hut up high in both clips.
 But look at that scenery 10,000 feet below!
 My 26″ hardtail did just fine from the top; all those years of hard riding came back to me just like… riding a bicycle.
 SO.
 MUCH.
 FUN. 😀 Big thank you Julie F ❤️

 There’s a road all the way to the summit of White Mountain (14,246ft), which makes it by far the easiest 14er summit in California (or perhaps anywhere in the USA).
 From what I understand, once a year the final 7 miles of chunky road even opens for the general public to drive past the gate!
 How easy, but how darn cool.
 The White range affords spectacular views of the High Sierra range, the Inyos, and Death Valley on a clear day, and White Mountain itself is beautiful as a lava cake with caramel sauce.
 (But it’s not white, nor is it edible.)
-Maybe because it’s so accessible, its summit log has been a bit abused, with people scribbling their names… continue reading
+Maybe because it’s so accessible, its summit log has been a bit abused, with people scribbling their names on any piece of anything they can wrangle, and tossing it in the log box.
+Folks need to document their continue reading…

 me on a bike with a friend